Hamdan-Azhar/Final-year-project-repo/README.md

 This project represents months of dedicated research and engineering, blending AI innovation with real-world educational needs.
 It's designed to be scalable, deployable, and adaptable to other human activity classification domains.

-📄 The machine learning pipeline has been published in an IEEE conference, while the deep learning pipeline is currently under review in a peer-reviewed journal.

 If you find this project interesting, consider ⭐ starring the repo or reaching out for collaboration!

 ---